Downset.: Formation and early releases (1989–1993)

 The band's original moniker was Social Justice.
 They began as a hardcore punk band.
 They released their debut album, Unity Is Strength, in 1989 and the EP I Refuse to Lose under this name with a different lineup in 1992.
 They were known as being one of the first hardcore bands to incorporate hip hop and funk influences into their music.

-In 1992, Social Justice (1987–92) changed their name to Downset, and released the Our Suffocation demo in 1993.
+In 1992, Social Justice changed their name to Downset, and released the Our Suffocation demo in 1993.
 The album, which explored various social issues such as the death of lead singer Rey Oropeza's father at the hands of the LAPD, was praised by critics.
 During this transition, they changed their sound by heavily incorporating rap metal and funk metal.

-Mercury Records, downset. and Do We Speak A Dead Language?
+Mercury Records, downset. and Do We Speak a Dead Language?
 (1994–1998)

-In 1994, Downset signed a deal with Mercury Records, a subsidiary of Polygram Records, and released their self-titled effort in the same year.
+In 1994, Downset signed a deal with Mercury Records, a subsidiary of PolyGram, and released their self-titled effort in the same year.
 In 1994, downset began gaining popularity in Europe after touring there with Biohazard and Dog Eat Dog, followed by a tour with Pantera and The Almighty later that year.
 In early 1995, Downset returned to Europe with Sullen for a massive headlining tour.
 In 1995, they also appeared at some major rock festivals throughout the continent including Roskilde and Dynamo.
-In 1996, the band released their most commercially successful album, Do We Speak A Dead Language?, through Mercury.
+In 1996, the band released their most commercially successful album, Do We Speak a Dead Language?, through Mercury.

 Post-Mercury years, Check Your People and Universal (1998–2009)

 After making their departure from Mercury Records, Downset were scooped up by Epitaph Records and released their third album, Check Your People, in 2000.
 In 2004, Downset released their fourth album, Universal, on an independent record label Hawino Records.
-In recognition of the band's album release on Epitaph Records, "Pure Trauma" taken from the album "Check your People," was included on the 2001 multi-artist compilation "Punk O Rama Vol. 6".
+In recognition of the band's album release on Epitaph Records, "Pure Trauma", taken from the album Check Your People, was included on the 2001 multi-artist compilation Punk-O-Rama Vol. 6.
 The band disbanded in 2009.